Javaun Splatt: International career

 Born in London, Splatt was called up to the British Virgin Islands national team for a friendly against Saint Vincent and the Grenadines and 2026 FIFA World Cup qualification matches against Dominica and Jamaica in May 2025.
 He scored his first international goal on 12 November 2025 during the 2–1 win against Anguilla in the 2025–26 CONCACAF Series.
 Two days later, he scored a hat-trick in a 6–0 victory over the Bahamas.

 Personal

-Splatt is the twin brother of Jamaica international Delano McCoy-Splatt.
+Splatt is the brother of Jamaica international Delano McCoy-Splatt.